-His father, he adds, is nei-ther portly nor high-strung - attributes that people tend to associate with chefs.

-associate with chets.
-"He's amazingly slim because he works out a lot.
-And he's so calm and natural.
-There's not one streak of negativity in him.
-That's why he has so many friends."
-But the famous Mos name can be a disadv sometimes.
-"People are to cook for my brother a because they think, guys must eat foie gre beef every day'.
-But the true.
-Like my father, v everything.
-"I know we will be ge many, many restauran eateries when he gets h
+His father, he adds, is neither portly nor high-strung - attributes that people tend to associate with chefs.
+"He's amazingly slim be-cause he works out a lot.
+And be's calm and natural he's so calm and natural.
+There's not one streak of neg-ativity in him.
+That's why he true.
+Like my father, w everything.
+"I know we will be go many, many restauran eateries when he gets h